YiifeiWang/Numerical-solutions-to-Stokes-Equation/Readme.md

 ### bnd

-'comp_*.m' generate the vector to describe the Neurman boundary condition
+'comp_*.m' generates the vector to describe the Neurman boundary condition

 ### comp

-'comp_*.m' generate matrix which is component in the formulation of saddle point problem.
+'comp_*.m' generates matrix which is component in the formulation of saddle point problem.

 ### spp

-'comp_*.m' generate matrix in the saddle point problem
+'comp_*.m' generates matrix in the saddle point problem

 ### test